 Locking wheels make it difficult to push the suitcase

-While this isn’t an expandable hardshell suitcase, its 80 liter capacity gave our testing team plenty of space to fit 7 pants, 7 shirts, 2 sweaters, 5 dresses, 4 pairs of shoes and 2 purses, plus books, a mug, wine, and liquids.
+While this isn’t an expandable hardshell suitcase, its 80-liter capacity gave our testing team plenty of space to fit seven pairs of pants, seven shirts, two sweaters, five dresses, four pairs of shoes, and two purses, plus books, a mug, wine, and liquids.
 To keep everything neat and tidy, July outfits this suitcase with a Y-strap compression system.
 A unique feature is the integrated laundry bag.
-It’s odor-proof and hidden away so that dirty laundry doesn’t end up tangling with your clean clothes.
+It’s odor-proof and hidden away, so that dirty laundry doesn’t end up tangling with your clean clothes.

 Best Lightweight: Samsonite Winfield 2 Hardside Luggage with Spinner Wheels